 Dr Burt's Goal

-Your breasts are unique.
 Breast size, shape and characteristics are infinitely variable.
 Every woman has some difference in the size and shape of her breasts.
 The characteristics of your breasts change with life events (particularly puberty, pregnancy, breast feeding, and menopause) all marked by changes in size, shape, and the differences between your breasts.
-These changes are normal but can be distressing in situations were changes are excessive or where they lead to
+These changes are normal but can be distressing in situations were changes are excessive or where they lead to obvious asymmetry.

 Large breasts are a significant source of medical problems.
 Back pain, neck pain, breathing problems and skin problems may all occur.
-The weight of breasts commonly lead to shoulder pain either directly or as a consequence of bra straps cutting into shoulder tissues as the day progresses.
-Finding appropriate clothing (particularly bathers, and bras) can be all but impossible in many instances, which is a social, and workplace disadvantage.
+The weight of breasts commonly lead to shoulder pain either directly or as a consequence of bra straps cutting into shoulder tissue as the day progresses.
+Finding appropriate clothing (particularly bathers and bras) can be all but impossible in many instances, which is a social and workplace disadvantage.
 Active pursuits (sports, swimming, walking, jogging) are often prevented.
 A combination of these factors is usually what leads women to enquire about breast reduction surgery.

 Will breast reduction be right for me?